Composably secure device-independent encryption with certified deletion: Composable security proof

 \begin{itemize}

-\item The simulator accepts the input states from Eve at the outer interface, and follows the ECD protocol with an internal simulated Alice until step~\ref{alg:E-test}.
-The inner interface of the simulator then feeds the output $O$ of that step as the values $O^\B$ and $O^\E$ to the ideal functionality, which releases the same value $O$ to the distinguisher (and also the simulator, though the simulator does not need it). \inset{ $\fR{\A}{\B\E}$ and $\fI{\B\E}$ are perfectly indistinguishable throughout this process, since Alice (or simulated Alice) has not chosen a message yet, and hence the states produced by $\fR{\A}{\B\E}$ and $\fI{\B\E}$ are identical. }
+\item The simulator accepts the input states from the outer interface corresponding to Eve, and performs an internal simulated instance of $\prot^{\A}$ from the ECD protocol (producing a value $(T,y_T)$ which it outputs at the outer interfaces for Bob and/or Eve, and accepting a value $b_T$ supplied at the outer interface for Bob, which it uses in its simulated instance of $\prot^{\A}$), until step~\ref{alg:E-test}.
+The inner interface of the simulator then feeds the output $O$ of that step as the values $O^\B$ and $O^\E$ to the ideal functionality, which releases the same value $O$ to the distinguisher (and also the simulator, though the simulator does not need it). \inset{ $\fR{\A}{\B\E}$ and $\fI{\B\E}$ are perfectly indistinguishable throughout this process, since no message value has been chosen yet, and hence the states produced by $\fR{\A}{\B\E}$ and $\fI{\B\E}$ are identical. }

 \item If $O=\perp$, the simulator stops here, apart from releasing its register $R$ at the end.
-Otherwise, it continues on with the ECD protocol, except that the simulated Alice instead prepares $C_1$ by generating an independent and uniformly random $u_1$ and setting $C_1 = u_1$.
+Otherwise, it continues on with its simulated instance of $\prot^{\A}$ from the ECD protocol, except that at the step where $C_1$ is to be generated, it instead prepares $C_1$ by generating an independent and uniformly random $u_1$ and setting $C_1 = u_1$.
 Furthermore, the simulator does not initialize a register $U_1$ yet --- this is valid because after generating $C_1$, the register $U_1$ is not needed at any point in the ECD protocol until the last step.
 The simulator then proceeds until it receives $D$ from the ideal functionality at the inner interface. \inset{ By Fact~\ref{fc:OTP}, it is easily seen that the states produced by $\fR{\A}{\B\E}$ and $\fI{\B\E}$ remain perfectly indistinguishable throughout these steps: we can equivalently consider the virtual process where $\fR{\A}{\B\E}$ initializes the register $C_1$ with the independent uniform value $u_1$, exactly as $\fI{\B\E}$ did.
 (The distinguisher does not yet have access to $U_1$, the only register which differs between $\fR{\A}{\B\E}$ and $\fI{\B\E}$ under this virtual process.) }

 \item If $D=0$, the simulator receives the message $\mval$ at the inner interface and sets $U_1=\mval \oplus h(k^\A) \oplus u_1 $, then it outputs the register $R$ at the outer interfaces. \inset{ Through this process, the distinguisher only receives $D$ followed by $R$.
 Since it already knows $D$, the former is trivial, and we only need to bound the distinguishability after receiving $R$.
 At this point, the state produced by $\fR{\A}{\B\E}$ is such that $U_1$ was initialized with the independent uniform value $u_1$, and $C_1$ with the value $\mval \oplus h(k^\A) \oplus u_1$.
 In comparison, the state produced by $\fI{\B\E}$ is such that $C_1$ was initialized with the independent uniform value $u_1$ and $U_1$ was initialized with the value $\mval \oplus h(k^\A) \oplus u_1$.
 Applying Fact~\ref{fc:OTP}, the situations for $\fR{\A}{\B\E}$ and $\fI{\B\E}$ are hence exactly equivalent. }